desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 A typical situation is that the key is held by the child DNS operator; the communication thus often involves this entity.
-In addition, depending on the circumstances, it may also involve the Registrar, possibly via the Registrant (for details, see [@!RFC7344], Appendix A).
+In addition, depending on the circumstances, it may also involve the registrar, possibly via the registrant (for details, see [@!RFC7344], Appendix A).

 As observed in [@!RFC7344], these dependencies often result in a manual